-Embryos are fertilized eggs, and are created during the IVF (In Vitro Fertilization) process.
-During the IVF, if more embryos are created than needed, donation is an option.
-Donors can choose to either donate eggs from a fresh cycle, or freeze them for future recipients.
-Donating embryos can give someone else an opportunity to conceive when they are facing challenges getting pregnant.
-Similar to donating sperm or unfertilized eggs, embryo donations can be done knowingly or anonymously.
+Embryos — fertilized eggs can be created in a laboratory process known as IVF (In Vitro Fertilization).
+During IVF, if more embryos are created than needed, donation is an option.
+Donors can choose either to donate eggs from a fresh cycle or to freeze them for future recipients.
+Donating embryos can give someone else an opportunity to conceive who is facing challenges getting pregnant.
+Much like sperm or unfertilized eggs, embryo donations can be made publically or anonymously.
 In most states, it’s legally treated as a transfer of private property, and medically treated as a donation of cells or tissue.

-Known donations, also known as directed donations, are when donations are made to a specific person known to recipient and/or doctor.
-The parties involved exchange information like names and medical information about themselves.
-They also reach a mutual agreement that everyone is comfortable with, which includes levels of future contact.
-The advantage of having a known donor is that recipients can communicate with them in the future for medical issues that may arise, and possible contact with biological siblings.
+Known donations, also known as directed donations, are donations that are made to a specific person known to recipient and their doctor.
+The parties involved exchange names and medical information.
+They also reach an agreement that everyone is comfortable with, which defines their responsibilities, levels of future contact, etc. The advantage of having a known donor is that recipients can communicate with them in the future if medical issues arise.
+Another advantage is the possibility of contact with biological siblings.
 There are many important details that must be figured out first, especially if the recipient is not going to travel to the clinic where the donation is made.
-These things include:
+These details include:

 - Finding a clinic that will accept embryos from another clinic for transfer

-- Whether clinic will perform FET (frozen embryo transfer) from a known donor
+- Finding out whether the clinic will perform FET (frozen embryo transfer) from a known donor

-- What testing and screening procedures will be required by recipient and donor
+- Finding out what testing and screening procedures will be required by recipient and donor

-- What paperwork and legal documents are required by the receiving clinic, including timeframe required to process paperwork
+- Finding out what paperwork and legal documents are required by the receiving clinic, including the timeframe required to process paperwork

-Anonymous donations usually take place through an IVF clinic, but sometimes an agency can perform the procedure.
+Anonymous donations usually take place through an IVF clinic, but sometimes an agency can facilitate the procedure.
 Clinics that have a donation program offer very little information to the recipient about the donor.
-Donors aren’t usually involved in the selecting process of a recipient, however sometimes they set qualification guidelines for eligibility purposes for recipients.
-If there is to be a chance of future contact, an attorney is utilized so that only the attorney knows the names and locations of donors and recipients, and an anonymous status remains intact.
+Donors aren’t usually involved in the process of selecting a recipient, although sometimes they set eligibility guidelines.
+If there is to be a possibility of future contact, an attorney is employed to preserve everyone’s anonymity, and only the attorney knows the names and locations of the donors and recipients.

 Recipient and Donor Requirements